winesapOS/winesapOS/README.md

 **Challenge: Pacman has packages listed in its  `IgnorePkg` configuration.**

-**Solutions:**
+**Solution:**

+1. Use the official tool to [upgrade winesapOS](#upgrades).
-1. The performance image prevents updates to Linux kernels updates to prevent breaking third-party kernel modules.
+    - The performance and minimal images prevent updates to Linux kernels updates to prevent breaking third-party kernel modules.

-    ```
-    sudo pacman -S -y
-    sudo pacman -S core/linux-lts core/linux-lts-headers kernel-lts/linux-lts510 kernel-lts/linux-lts510-headers jupiter/linux-neptune jupiter/linux-neptune-headers core/grub
-    ```

-2. The secure image only prevents updates to packages that SteamOS provides conflicting packages to.
-GRUB and the upstream Linux kernels from SteamOS that can cause an unbootable system.
-These can be manually upgraded by specifying the Arch Linux repository along with the package name.
+    - The secure image only prevents updates to packages that Arch Linux and SteamOS provide conflicting packages to.

-    ```
-    sudo pacman -S -y
-    sudo pacman -S core/grub core/linux-lts core/linux-lts-headers
-    ```

 ### Available Storage Space is Incorrect